 Your bedroom doesn’t have to be dark and cavernous when you shut your curtains.
 When trying on new outfits, you can keep your privacy and also get a complete idea of how it will look in the light of an outdoor setting with this type of layered design approach.

 A drawback to using just sheer curtains would be that, depending on where your windows face, sunlight may filter in earlier in the day than you would like it to.
-A lightweight sheer curtain, however, is perfect for layering, so a blackout curtain beneath the sheer will not interfere with the look of the window treatment, and then you can draw the curtain at night before bed.
+A lightweight sheer curtain is perfect for layering.
+Putting a blackout curtain beneath the sheer will not interfere with the look of the window treatment, and then you can draw the curtain at night before bed.